Alik Griffin

 Sharpness Samples

-Sharpness chart using concrete wall
+Sharpness chart using a concrete wall

 The above test I was 3-4 feet from the wall.